ishaandey/LinearAlgebra-StudyGuide/StudyGuide.md

 		c.
 Apply Gram-Schmidt process to orthogonalize $\vec{u}_1, \vec{u}_2$ in a common eigenspace (do this step for every eigenspace)
 		d.
 Normalize the the orthogonal set of vectors (even the ones from $\text{dim }1$)
 		e.
 Construct $D$ normally, construct $P$ using the corresponding orthonormal eigenvectors, and write inverse of $P$ as $P^T$.
 (Make sure to position eigenvectors s.t. $P$ is symmetrical)

 <u>Thm 8.27:</u> If $A$ ~ real matrix, $\implies$ then $A^TA$ has nonnegative eigenvalues
 		Note: this works on $2x3$ matrices, for example
+		$A^TA$ is always symmetric $\implies$ all the stuff from this 	chapter holds, plus the fact that the eigenvalues are nonnegative

 ## Ch 10